Reader requirements: Professional (legal, business, health, non-profit, etc) or scholarly connection to Latin America and/or human rights.

 Where would such writing typically be found?
 Magazines, web sites that feature long-form essays, anthologies.

-Why would someone usually read it?
-Because they have an interest in Latin America, human rights issues, immigration, memoir and good writing.
+Why would someone read it?
+Because they have an interest in Latin America, human rights issues, immigration, or memoir.

 The are the course deadlines, as they pertain to the Duke Reader Project:

-FYI – Students will be traveling to Mexico October 4-17 as part of this course.
+FYI – Students will be traveling to Mexico mid-October as part of this course.